sirioz/HelpMeOut/README.md

 TODO: Put the shared code in a POD.

-On the backend the only thing to notice is the users ID number generator: **I decided for a shortID algorithm, easy to generate BUT probably not so easy for users to type**.
+On the backend side, the only thing to notice is the users ID number generator: **I decided for a shortID algorithm, easy to generate BUT probably not so easy for users to type**.

 **IMPORTANT!
 TODO**: implement a synchronized sequence number generator.